Kingston DC2000B (Boot Drive) 960GB M.2 SSD

 SSD-Z Benchmark

-Similar to HD Tune, a 500 MB file is written to the Kingston M.2 SSD here.
+Similar to HD Tune, a 500 MB file is written to the Kingston NVMe M.2 SSD here.
 The transfer data is displayed.
-The more constant the line, the better.
+The more consistent the line, the better.
+Unfortunately, the tool no longer works correctly from around 4,000 MB/s and no line is displayed (and sometimes incorrect min/max data is shown).

 SSD-Z TEST: Kingston DC2000B (Boot Drive) 960GB

-Information about the test system can be found at the bottom of the home page.
+You can find information about the test system at the bottom of the homepage.

 As an Amazon Associate I earn from qualifying purchases.